 But then I read these words in Psalm 16, and those of Acts chapter two.
 And tonight, again, I can confidently say:

-The Lord continues to make known to us the path of life.
+The Lord continues to make known to me the path of life.

-Apart from the Lord, our Lord, we have no good thing.
+Apart from the Lord, I have no good thing.

 Trouble and trials may come, along with sickness and disease and yes, even death!
 This is not our final resting place, this world is not our home…